Why Timing Matters More Than Temperature

 You check your weather app.
 22°C. Sunny.
 Perfect, right?

 You lace up, step outside, and immediately regret it.
 The wind is brutal, humidity makes it feel ten degrees warmer, and the UV index is through the roof.
-Temperature told you one story; reality told another.
+Temperature told you one story.
+The walk to the gate told another.

-This is what we call the temperature trap — the assumption that a single number can predict comfort.
+This is the temperature trap: the assumption that a single number can predict comfort.

 What actually matters

-Morning runners assume dawn is best.
-But in spring and autumn, the sweet spot often shifts to mid-morning (9–11 AM) when temperatures rise just enough to offset overnight humidity, while UV hasn’t peaked.
+And the best window is rarely when you’d guess.
+Morning runners assume dawn is automatic.
+In spring and autumn the actual sweet spot often shifts to mid-morning, around 9 to 11 AM, when temperatures rise just enough to break the overnight humidity, and UV hasn’t really climbed yet.

 Why apps get this wrong

-But you don’t want data.
-You want an answer: “When should I go?”
+The thing is, you don’t want data.
+You want an answer to one question: when should I go?

 One answer, not a forecast

 No charts.
 No scrolling.
-Just: “Go at 9:30 AM.
-Conditions are perfect for 2 hours.”
+Just: “Go at 9:30.
+Conditions hold through your run.”

 Try it yourself

-Next time you’re debating when to head out, don’t check the temperature.
-Check your window.
+The next time you’re trying to decide when to head out, skip the temperature.
+Look at the window.

 GoWindow is coming soon to the App Store.